Web-Interactive-Systems/Course-Extended-Reality-Unity/Module-5/lab2-XR Spawn Missile and AirPlanes at Runtime.md

 ---

 # lab2-XR Spawn Missile and AirPlanes at Runtime
+## Unit 1: Creating a scene

+Create a scene that detects horizontal planes

+Add the script PlaceObjectsOnPlane to XR Origin

+Explore the script PlaceObjectsOnPlane in the Inspector and your code editor

+Add the script DisableTrackedVisuals to XR Origin

+Explore the script DisableTrackedVisuals in the Inspector and your code editor

-## Unit 1: Placing objects on the plane
+## Unit 2: Placing objects on the plane

 Our application can detect horizontal planes.
 That’s interesting but not that much useful.